-If someone asked you, “Where should we eat around here?” you’d assume they were looking for somewhere to eat now, right?
+If someone asked you, “Where should we eat around here?” you’d assume they intend to go out to eat sometime soon, right?
 Well, the same is true of Google searches for restaurants.

-But here’s the problem: most of the first-page search results on Google are lists from sites like Yelp and TripAdvisor.
+But here’s the problem: most of the first-page search results on Google aren’t individual restaurants.
+They’re from aggregate sites like Yelp and TripAdvisor.

 These sites have thousands upon thousands of pages and huge domain authority.
-Your little taqueria may have the best tacos in town, but you can’t compete with Eater for rankings for a search like “best tacos near me.”
+Your little taqueria may have the best tacos in town, but your website can’t compete with Eater a search like “best tacos near me.”
 It’s just not going to happen.

 But there’s hope!
-One of the few places on Google’s results page that’s reserved for local businesses is the Google Local Pack.
+One of the few places on Google’s results page where local businesses can still dominate is the Google Local Pack.

 Google’s algorithm looks at three main factors when selecting the lucky trio for the Local Pack: distance, relevance, and prominence.